Other Antidepressants: Tetracyclics and SARIs

 These drugs were among the first to be used for depression.
 Although they're effective, they can have serious side effects and can be especially dangerous in overdose.
 Nowadays, many doctors only turn to these drugs when newer -- and better tolerated -- medicines haven't helped.
 Tricyclics and MAOIs might not be the best approach for someone who was just diagnosed.
 But they can sometimes be very helpful for people with treatment-resistant depression, or certain forms of depression (such as depression with anxiety).

-- Tricyclic antidepressants (TCAs) include amitriptyline (Elavil), desipramine ( Norpramin), nortriptyline ( Pamelor), and imipramine ( Tofranil).
-Like reuptake inhibitors, tricyclics seem to block the absorption of serotonin and epinephrine into the nerve cells.
-Because of the potential side effects, your doctor might recommend regular blood tests to monitor the level of tricyclics in your system.
+- Tricyclic antidepressants (TCAs) include amitriptyline ( Elavil), desipramine ( Norpramin), nortriptyline ( Pamelor), and imipramine ( Tofranil).
+Like reuptake inhibitors, tricyclics seem to block the reabsorption of serotonin and epinephrine back into nerve cells after these chemicals are released into a synapse.
+Because of the potential side effects, your doctor might periodically check your blood pressure, request an EKG, or recommend occasional blood tests to monitor the level of tricyclics in your system.
 These medicines might not be safe for people with certain heart rhythm problems.

 Monoamine oxidase inhibitors (MAOIs) include Emsam, Marplan, Nardil, and Parnate.
 These drugs seem to work a little differently.
 Monoamine oxidase is a natural enzyme that breaks down serotonin, epinephrine, and dopamine.
 MAOIs block the effects of this enzyme.
 As a result, the levels of those neurotransmitters might get a boost.